QQ-MM/Video-CCAM/README.md

 ## Model Summary

-Video-CCAM is a flexible Video-MLLM developed by TencentQQ Multimedia Research Team.
+Video-CCAM is a series of flexible Video-MLLMs developed by TencentQQ Multimedia Research Team.

 ## Usage